Infrastructure Improvements in Water Street

 River Place Development

-Construction is expected to begin this Spring on the multi-story mixed use development that will include parking, residential and retail space.
+Construction is underway on the multi-story mixed use development that will include parking, residential and retail space.
 The project, slated for completion in 2020, will maintain access to Bijou Park and re-connect Chestnut Street to Water Street, while providing public space at the at the foot of Chestnut Street.
 Some highlights include:

 - 25,633 square feet of commercial space including retail shops and restaurant and bar space, primarily on the ground floor